Concordium/Concordium-Free-Open-Grants-Program/README.md

 - Your application is technically sound and clearly defined.
 - Your vision and understanding separates you uniquely among your competitors or you intend to build technology that is lacking in the ecosystem yet.

-Additionally, it must alsofulfill the following requirements:
+Additionally, it must also fulfill the following requirements:

 - All code produced as part of a grant must be open-sourced, and it must also not rely on closed-source software for full functionality.
 We prefer Apache 2.0, but GPLv3, MIT or Unlicense are also acceptable.
 -A successful token sale, may not necessarily gurantee the successful grant award.